alfredofernandes/php-quizIT/README.md

 Administrators should also be allowed to add/disable/modify tests.

-## Technical Requirements + Rubric (100 pts):
+## Technical Requirements + Rubric
+_Total: 100 points_

-- Design the Entity-Relationship Diagram – 10 pts
+- 10 pts: Design the Entity-Relationship Diagram
-- Create the physical database including all necessary constraints - 10 pts
+- 10 pts: Create the physical database including all necessary constraints
-- Design and Implement the middle tier using XAMPP on the server side in PHP - 30 pts
+- 30 pts: Design and Implement the middle tier using XAMPP on the server side in PHP
-- Design and implement the User Interface (all client-side code must be HTML5-compliant) - 10 pts
+- 10 pts: Design and implement the User Interface (all client-side code must be HTML5-compliant
-- Your website MUST be responsive (accommodate different devices and resolutions) – 10 pts
+- 10 pts: Your website MUST be responsive (accommodate different devices and resolutions)
-- Document your code internally and/or externally - 10 pts
+- 10 pts: Document your code internally and/or externally
-- Test your code for accuracy and performance - 10 pts
+- 10 pts: Test your code for accuracy and performance
-- Submit ONE single ZIP file containing - 10 pts
+- 10 pts: Submit ONE single ZIP file containing:
 	- All diagrams created
 	- All PHP, HTML5, CSS3, Javascript code (you may use additional frameworks and libraries – jquery / jquery-mobile, bootstrap, etc)
 	- Generate database script file
 	- Provide a readme.txt file explaining what the instructor should do to get your database and code up and running
 	- Document any existing / known bug
 	- Document group members and student_ids
 	- Each group member shall submit an individual file though moodle.